 Customer surveys is also a viable option, if you do it in the right way.

-Implement in your team a culture of systematic approach to problem solving.
+Implement a culture of systematic approach to problem solving in your team.
 Let’s say you found out that there is a feature in your product that makes your customers unhappy.
 Here are two possible solutions:

 - Creating another explanatory video would be a patch,

-- Reworking your product so that there is no need to use this feature or it is used in a completely different way, which would be a systematic
+- Apply a systematic approach, e.g. reworking your product so that there is no need to use this feature or it is used in a completely different way.

-Let’s discuss some examples to illustrate this 4-steps approach.
+Let’s discuss some examples to illustrate this 4-step approach.

 How did we get to this conclusion?